-The consolidated financial statements of the University have been prepared on the accrual basis of accounting, and include the accounts of the University's wholly owned subsidiaries: Colgate Inn, LLC; Hamilton Initiative, LLC; Palace Theater, LLC; Hamilton Theater, LLC; Hamilton Housing Initiative, LLC; and Hamilton Hotel, LLC.
+The consolidated financial statements of the University have been prepared on the accrual basis of accounting, and include the accounts of the University's wholly owned subsidiaries: Colgate Inn, LLC; Hamilton Initiative, LLC; Palace Theater, LLC; Hamilton Theater, LLC; Hamilton Housing Initiative, LLC; and Hamilton Hotel, LLC, and the Colgate University Alumni Corporation.
 All significant intercompany transactions have been eliminated.